Of All The Things I Remember…

 My mother bought a computer my first year of high school, (though in Kansas it was junior high — 9th graders were tracked like high school kids for academic purposes, but kept with the 7th & 8th graders) with a daisy wheel printer!
 No more using the electric typewriter.
 No more playing Atari video games on the systems we’d check out from the school library.
 We had a PC.
 It wasn’t a Mac.
 Those were too expensive.
 The PC wasn’t cheap, but it was cheaper.

-My brother planted his flag on the device.
+My brother planted his flag on the system.
 He would camp out at the computer if he was allowed.
 He would play video games while I watched.

-Later, I would write term papers, essays, and a few short stories I no longer remember.
+Later, I would write term papers, essays, and a few short stories.
 I went to college, the home computer slowly became a paperweight.
-I finally got a laptop.
+This was when I finally got a laptop.

-This is when writing became a THING for me.
+It’s also when writing became a THING for me.
 I would write bits and pieces in files and save them.
-I’d write in notebooks with plans to move my writings to computer.
+I’d write in notebooks with plans to move my writings to the computer.
 I’d write my class notes and then translate them over to computer files.
 So many files.
 So many notes.

 The computer and writing became synonymous.
 I no longer thought of only writing in a notebook.
 Writing happened.
 Mostly it happened on a computer.

 Now I have four blogs, notebooks, tools, and various computer files spread across at least four devices.
 Sometimes I get enough time and momentum to pair down, clean up, or clean out where all these things live and move them onto one space.
-By one space I mean a terabyte hard drive and cloud storage as a backup.
+By one space I mean an external terabyte hard drive and then cloud storage as a backup.

 I’m organized in my methods, though I’m sure people looking from outside-in might think I’m a bit messy about it.

-At least now the words make sense.
-The loops and scribbles mean something, to me and to my audience, the readers.
+Now, for the most part, the words make sense.
+The loops and scribbles mean something to me, and to my audience - the readers.
 I still struggle with creating a solid meaning or context for my words at times, but I think any writer will tell you, that’s part of what makes writing so enjoyable and fun; making the loops and scribbles matter.